fairlearn/fairlearn/docs/user_guide/reductions.rst

 -------------------

 Consider the standard setting for binary classification.
-In such as case, we wish to learn the classifer :math:`h \in \mathcal{H}` which minimises the classification error :math:`\mbox{err}(h) = \P[ h(X) \neq Y]`.
+In such a case, we wish to learn the classifer :math:`h \in \mathcal{H}` which minimises the classification error :math:`\mbox{err}(h) = \P[ h(X) \neq Y]`.
 Now, let us suppose that we can devise a constraint function